Prairie Public Radio

 Prairie Public's radio service is a network of ten radio frequencies in North Dakota.
 It is a service of Prairie Public Broadcasting based in Fargo.

-Prairie Public maintains active studios in Fargo and Bismarck.
+Prairie Public maintains active studios on 5th Street North in Fargo and on North 15th Street in Bismarck.
 It is a member station of National Public Radio (NPR) and provides NPR news and programming, local and regional news, and two distinct music formats: the News and Classical network, and the adult album alternative formatted Roots, Rock, and Jazz network.

 Programming

 Prairie Public produces and broadcasts Main Street, a weekday interview show hosted by Ashley Thornberg and Craig Blumenshine, Dakota Datebook, Into the Music with Mike Olson, Prebys on Classics, and Why?, hosted by UND philosophy professor Dr. Jack Weinstein.
 Prairie Public is also the distributor for Listening to America with Clay Jenkinson.

 Prairie Public offers news programming on weekday mornings and afternoons from its newsrooms in Bismarck and Fargo.
 It also airs news from NPR.

 Prairie Public is a member station of National Public Radio, airing programs such as All Things Considered, and also carries programming from Public Radio International (such as The World) and American Public Media, as well as from Public Radio Exchange (such as This American Life).

 Prairie Public's radio network offers two programming services.
 The primary News and Classical network originating from KCND in Bismarck is carried on most stations, and split into eastern and western schedules.
 The adult album alternative formatted Roots, Rock, and Jazz network originating from KFJM in Grand Forks has gradually expanded its programming to additional stations since its launch in 2002.
 KDSU in Fargo carries a combination of both networks, airing Roots, Rock and Jazz programming when the rest of the main network airs classical music.